srtidd176/DoubleSlidedApp/README.md

 Java computer application game to slide tiles into the correct order

 ## How to launch
-To launch the application, execute the Launch.java file
+To launch the application, execute the Launcher.java file

 ## How to play
 ### Objective